Skyler157/SnakeGame/README.md

 # SnakeGame
-This is a snake game written in Java language
+This is a snake game written in Java language.
+It is fully functional.